gpegues/MKDocs_Dev/docs/EnterpriseNotifications/Important Update: Changes to Note-Taking (Wiki) in Microsoft Teams.md

 To all agencies within Riverside County,

 This is a notification to inform you of an upcoming change in Microsoft Teams that will enhance your note-taking experience.
-As per Microsoft's announcement (MC496248, January 2023), a new **"Notes"** tab, powered by OneNote, will replace the current Wiki functionality in Teams.
+A new **"Notes"** tab, powered by OneNote, will replace the current Wiki functionality in Teams.

 #### **Key Details**

 - **Rollout Start:** Mid-November 2023
 - **Rollout Completion:** Late November 2023
-- **Associated Roadmap ID:** Microsoft 365 Roadmap ID 180484

 #### **What This Change Means for You**